A day in the life of a snow plow driver

-KENNEWICK, WA- If you are already tired of the snow, well snow plow drivers are tired too- working 12 hour shifts just so you can get home safely.
+KENNEWICK, WA - If you are already tired of the snow... well, snow plow drivers are tired too: they work 12-hour shifts just so you can get home safely.

 We rode along with City of Kennewick Public Works plows to see what their job is like.

-The drivers are public works employees that have other jobs during the times of years when snow plows are not in high demands.
+The drivers are public works employees that have other jobs during the times of year when snow plows are not in high demand.
 They train and have their CDL and go out with someone until they are ready to drive these plows alone.

 They told us it's a lot of responsibility.

-The truck put down the salt mixture after they plow mostly on intersections and large hills where ice can easily develop when our temperatures drop.
+The truck puts down the salt mixture after they plow mostly on intersections and large hills where ice can easily develop when temperatures drop.

 Not only are they clearing the roads but also preparing for the next storm.